Synchronizing Top Management

 Our workshops save nearly a year in time.

-We’ve seen that even with just a one-day workshop, executives are quick converts – it shaves as much as six months to a year off the time needed to get on board with DEI.
+We’ve seen that even with just a one-day workshop, executives are quick converts – it shaves as much as six months to a year off the time needed to get on board with how to get ready for the future.
 Partly this is because we really focus on the “ah-ha” moment that snaps everything into focus.
-This perfectly complements all the data you’ve no doubt seen about how critical DEI is for the survival of your business.
-By the end of the workshop, you’ll know the importance of DEI at pretty much every level – intellectually and in your gut.
+This perfectly complements all the data you’ve no doubt seen about how critical the culture is for the survival of your business.
+By the end of the workshop, you’ll know the importance of getting everyone on board at pretty much every level – intellectually and in your gut.

 “…What we need to do in order to synchronise top management is to take them beneath this conscious level to their unconscious knowledge.
 We also have to help them tap into their feelings, because this is what makes them trustworthy to others when they speak about this agenda.”